 Figure 1 shows the estimated percentage of schools involved in school health promotion and schools working according to the formal HPS approach in SHE member countries.
 The figure indicates that in the majority of countries more than half of the schools implement health-related activities, but that the number of countries in which schools formally work according to the HPS approach is much lower.
 No countries, apart from Hungary, fully work with the formal HPS approach in all types of schools.
-Figure 1 suggests that primary schools are the type of school in which the majority (>50%) work according to the formal HPS approach.
-The figure also illustrates that in the majority of countries less than a quarter of vocational schools (<25%) formally work with the HPS approach.
+Figure 1 shows that in 10 countries more than half of the primary schools are working according to the HPS approach.
+In the other three school types this is only the case in six or seven countries.
+The figure also illustrates that in 11 countries less than a quarter of vocational schools (<25%) formally work with the HPS approach.
 Finally, some countries have indicated that they work using the formal HPS approach in other school types: In North Macedonia, 100% of the medical faculties, in Slovenia 25-50% of the dormitories, and Iceland 51-75% of compulsory schools work with the formal HPS approach.